jeffsanicola/vault-policy-guide/README.md

 ### Wildcards

 The `*` character may look and behave like a traditional wildcard at first, however it's actually what's called a "glob" character and may only be used at the end of a path.
+The "glob" character matches 0-or-more trailing characters, including `/`s.

-- Valid - `secret/abc/*` - Allows access to any secret of folder within the `abc` folder
+- Valid - `secret/abc/*` - Allows access to any secret of folder within the `abc` folder; can allow listing on the `abc` folder itself.
-- Valid - `secret/abc/1*` - Allows access to any secret or folder with a name beginning with `1` within the `abc` folder
+- Valid - `secret/abc/1*` - Allows access to any secret or folder with a name beginning with `1` within the `abc` folder.
-- Invalid - `secret/*/123` - The glob character is only allowed at the end of a path
+- Invalid - `secret/*/123` - The glob character is only allowed at the end of a path.
-- Invalid - `secret/a*c` - The glob character is only allowed at the end of a path
+- Invalid - `secret/a*c` - The glob character is only allowed at the end of a path.

 There is another option that behaves a bit more like a traditional wildcard in that it can be placed elsewhere in the path: the `+` character.
 The `+` character can substitute any full path component but not other partial parts of a path.
 The `+` character may also be used at the end of a path.

-- Valid - `secret/+/123` - Allows access to the `123` secret in any single parent folder (i.e., A secret `secret/abc/def/123` would not be allowed)
+- Valid - `secret/+/123` - Allows access to the `123` secret in any single parent folder (i.e., A secret `secret/abc/def/123` would not be allowed).
-- Valid - `secret/abc/+` - Allows access to any secret directly in the `abc` folder
+- Valid - `secret/abc/+` - Allows access to any secret directly in the `abc` folder.
 - Valid - `secret/+/*` - Allows access to any secret that exists in any subfolder of the secret engine mount.
 - Valid - `+/abc/123` - Allows access to secret `abc/123` in any secret engine mount.
-- Invalid - `secret/ab+/*` - The `+` character must be the only character between the `/`'s.
+- Invalid - `secret/a+c/*` - The `+` character must be the only character between the `/`'s.

+More specific details about how wildcards work are available at the end of the [Policy Syntax](https://www.vaultproject.io/docs/concepts/policies#policy-syntax) section of the official [Policies guide](https://www.vaultproject.io/docs/concepts/policies).

 ### Conflicting Policies